Ubaidullah7822/devise_app/README.md

 * Create a middle model between AdminUser and Tab.
 * Add a column for defining accessibility between users & tabs (allowed_actions: "Read/Write")

-# Associations should be as followed:
+# Associations are as followed:
 * AdminUser has many AdminUserTabs(Middle table name)
 * AdminUser has many Tabs through AdminUserTabs
 * Tab can have many AdminUserTabs
 * Tab can have many AdminUsers through AdminUserTabs

-# Format of Saving a Name in Tab table:
+# Format of Saving Name in Tab Model
 * Model Name: (User => "User")
 * Model Name: (Admin User => "AdminUser")